 I’m usually an apple crisp kind of girl, but I knew I needed to broaden my horizons with this many apples.
 So, I found Caramel Apple Upside-Down Cake.
 It’s a great combination of crisp apples, ooey-gooey goodness and moist cake.
 Plus, the photo looked amazing – So, it seemed worth a shot.

-I was determined to get my cake to look like the photo, so I sprinkled one tablespoon of sunflower seeds around the edge of my cake pan, and mixed the other tablespoon right into the sugar/butter mixture.
+I was determined to get my cake to look like the photo, so I sprinkled sunflower seeds around the edge of my cake pan.

 Press the sugar/butter/sunflower seed mixture into the bottom of the pan.

 Peel, core and slice your apples into thin slices.

 Arrange them in a spiral in the pan.
 Remember that you will be flipping this upside-down, so whatever layer you start with first is what you will see first.
 If you want that to be a spiral in the center, start there, then put a layer around the outside.

 Set the pan aside.